 Physics, National Tsing Hua University, Taiwan

 I am interested in population genetics and quantitative biology.
 My research question is: How does the proteome allocation changes in bacterium E.coli as it adapts?

 California State Polytechnic University Pomona

 I am interested in developing and testing models that predict the fitness effects of new mutations.
 I am also pursuing an improved lineage tracking system for long-term evolution experiments.

-Molecular Biology, University of California San Diego
+Ecology, Behavior and Evolution, University of California San Diego

 I am interested in using mathematical and computational models to understand evolution.
 I am currently working on a model to predict the evolution of cross-resistance and cross-sensitivity to antibiotics.